 What Protections Does Sarbanes Oxley Act Provide For Whistleblowers?

-Can I File Both A Dodd-Frank Act And A Sarbanes Oxley Act Whistleblower Case?
+Can I File Both A Dodd-Frank Act And A SOX Act Whistleblower Case?

 Yes, the two laws are not mutually exclusive.
 However, they both have very different filing procedures, and you must be very careful to follow the mandatory rules governing each program.